rkoosaar/home-ops/README.md

 5. Check the status of your wildcard `Certificate`:

     ```sh
-    kubectl -n cert-manager describe certificates
+    kubectl -n kube-system describe certificates
     ```

 ### 🌐 Public DNS

 > [!TIP]
-> Use the `external` ingress class to make applications public to the internet.
+> Use the `external` gateway on `HTTPRoutes` to make applications public to the internet.

 The `external-dns` application created in the `network` namespace will handle creating public DNS records.
 By default, `echo` and the `flux-webhook` are the only subdomains reachable from the public internet.
-In order to make additional applications public you must **set the correct ingress class name and ingress annotations** like in the HelmRelease for `echo`.
+In order to make additional applications public you must **set the correct gateway** like in the HelmRelease for `echo`.

 ### 🏠 Home DNS

 > [!TIP]
-> Use the `internal` ingress class to make applications private to your network.
+> Use the `internal` gateway on `HTTPRoutes` to make applications private to your network.
 If you're having trouble with internal DNS resolution check out [this](https://github.com/onedr0p/cluster-template/discussions/719) GitHub discussion.

 `k8s_gateway` will provide DNS resolution to external Kubernetes resources (i.e. points of entry to the cluster) from any device that uses your home DNS server.
 For this to work, your home DNS server must be configured to forward DNS queries for `${cloudflare_domain}` to `${cluster_dns_gateway_addr}` instead of the upstream DNS server(s) it normally uses.
 This is a form of **split DNS** (aka split-horizon DNS / conditional forwarding).